prathikkantarajgowda/chocolatechip/README.md

 ![screenshot](/screenshot.png)

 ## Overview
-- The opcodes are handled by a simple switch case in the cpu.c file.
+- The opcodes are handled by a simple switch statement in the cpu.c file.
 - Display and input are both handled by SDL2 graphics library
 - Style loosely follows OpenBSD KNF
 - Compilation, installation, and uninstallation handled by makefile